Your First 6 Months — BJJ Beginner Roadmap

 Pick Exactly One Thing That Went Wrong

 Not five things.
 One.
-"I gave up my back." or "I was too tense in guard."
+"I gave up my back."
 One problem, one round.
 Trying to fix everything at once fixes nothing.

 3